-Memorisation is exactly how it sounds, it is using various methods to memorise something better; know something off by heart.
+Memorisation is exactly how it sounds, it is using various methods to memorise something better; knowing something off by heart.
 Everyone studies in different ways and memorisation is one of the key ways to revise.
-While memory may be undermined these days as everyone can easily use their phone or computer to look things up and get help, this will not help when it comes to exam season, module quizzes or your overall course development.
+While memory may be undermined these days as everyone can easily use their phone or computer to look things up and get help, this will not help when it comes to exam season, module quizzes, or your overall course development.

 Humans have a variety of types of memory, one being procedural.
 This is what enables people to remember actions.
-An example of this would be driving, swimming or playing football.
+An example of this would be driving, swimming, or playing football.
 Then people have declarative memory, which stores information and facts.
 Declarative memory will be more useful when it comes to revising and storing everything you have learnt from your degree.

 Here are some ways that you can improve your memorisation.

 As mentioned earlier, people have different types of memory and one of them is working memory.
 This brain mechanism comes into play when people repeat things over and over.
 For example, when someone asks you to fetch something for them, you repeat it in your head to remember it.
 A blog post by Gretchen Schmelzer states that repetition creates: “Strong chemical interactions at the synapse of your neuron.”
 This results in long-term memory.
 However, using repetition and developing long-term memory is not a quick process (hence the word repetition) and needs to be worked on over a long period of time.